-A reader asks: I’ve got a 1988 10 meter prowler with twin inboard Mercruiser 5.7L engines that produce 260 horsepower each.
+A reader asks: I’ve got a 1988 10 meter prowler with twin-inboard Mercruiser 5.7L engines that produce 260 horsepower each.
 As these engines have flat tappet cams, what would be your engine oil recommendation?

 A common rule of thumb for zinc levels of motor oils for flat tappet cam engines is a starting point of about 1200 ppm and up.
-If a motor oil’s zinc level is not in this neighborhood, do not consider it.
-Motor oils for gasoline service up to the API “SL” specification (for cars made 2004 and earlier) could be considered.
-Motor oils with the API SM or SN specifications and newer should definitely be out of the running as the zinc and phosphorus content will be insufficient.
+If a motor oil’s zinc level is not in this neighborhood, do not consider it for flat tappet cam engines.
+Motor oils for gasoline engine service up to the API “SL” specification (for cars made 2004 and earlier) can be considered.
+Motor oils carrying the API SM, SN, SP specifications (and newer) should be out of the running.
+The zinc and phosphorus limits of engine oils meeting the newer industry specifications may be insufficient.

 Diesel engine oils meeting the API CI-4 or CI-4+ specification was designed for engines made prior to the 2007 model year.
 These oils tend to have higher zinc and phosphorus volumes.
 Provided that the zinc levels are determined to be in the ballpark, diesel oils with these specs can be great candidates for gasoline-powered Mercruiser engines with flat tappets cams.
 Avoid diesel oils with the newer API CJ-4 or CK-4 specifications.
 They do offer world-class protection in diesel engines.
 However, these diesel oils do have lower zinc and phosphorus levels.

 Our Oil Recommendations For Mercruiser 5.7L Engines With Flat Tappet Cams

 There are a few motor oil viscosity options for Mercruiser/GM 350ci/5.7L engines.
 The 10W-30 grade seems to be the most popular choice for these engines.
 Others opt for 10W-40 or Mercury’s 25W-40.